Rescue Me (Thirty Seconds to Mars song): Background

 "Rescue Me" was written and produced by lead vocalist Jared Leto and music producer KillaGraham.
 It was engineered by Chris Galland and mixed by Manny Marroquin with the assistance of Scott Desmarais and Robin Florent.
 The song was recorded at The International Centre for the Advancement of the Arts and Sciences of Sound in Los Angeles, California and mastered by Howie Weinberg and Will Borza at Howie Weinberg Mastering.
 "Rescue Me" was officially revealed on March 22, 2018, at a press release for the announcement of the band's fifth album America.
 The band premiered the song on Vevo on March 30, 2018, one week before the album's release.
 An earlier version of the song is performed by Jared Leto in the documentary film Artifact (2012).

-Jared Leto explained that the lyrics of the song explores themes such as pain, empowerment, faith, and freedom.
+Jared Leto explained that the lyrics of the song explore themes such as pain, empowerment, faith, and freedom.
 He further called it a song about "the brutal war so many of us wage against fear, depression and anxiety in the hope that we might, one day, live a life filled with happiness and dreams".
 Camille Heimbrod from Music Times felt that the song is "all about a person's plea to be saved from the demons in his head".
 Will Lavin from Joe acknowledged eclectic influences that resonated throughout the track, featuring elements from genres as varied as rock, pop and dance music.
 Alex Lai from Contactmusic commented that "beats, samples and electronics" provides the backdrop to Leto's "unmistakeable" vocals.